benjaminplee/ApacheCXF-Spring-JPA-Hibernate-Example/README.markdown

 The main project is seperated into 3 sub-projects:

-* *contract* - Service and domain object definitions
+* *contract* - Service and domain object definitions.
-* *service* - Service implementation including JPA/Hibernate persistence
+* *service* - Service implementation including JPA/Hibernate persistence that builds to a single .war file.
+The meat of the example code lives here.
-* *client* - Sample client which uses a running persistence service and outputs to the console
+* *client* - Sample client which uses a running persistence service and outputs to the console.

 Building
 --------

 In order to build and run the project you will need to download and install [Gradle](http://gradle.org) then run "gradle build".
 This will build and produce distributions for all three subj-projects.

+Executing "gradle jettyRun" will start a Jetty web application server locally on port 8080 and deploy the service project to http://localhost:8080/service/.

 The "gradle eclipse" command will produce eclipse projects for all three sub-projects including proper classpaths with dependencies.